city

 So, what is a 1040 tax form?
 In short, it’s the document all individuals are required to file with the IRS to declare their annual income.
 Usually by mid-April.

 Just a few years ago, there were several variations of 1040.
 People with very simple taxes could use the abbreviated 1040EZ or the 1040A.
-Today most everyone fills out the same 1040, sometimes referred to as the “long form.”
+Today almost everyone fills out the same 1040, sometimes referred to as the “long form.”

 But where do you get a 1040 form?
 The easiest way to acquire one is to download it from the IRS’s website and print your own.
 But you can also request one at 1-800-TAX-FORM.
 Libraries and federal agencies also often have copies.